 - The EgestConfiguration.mode property shall be set to PUSH, indicating that a push-based protocol is used.

-- The EgestConfiguration.baseURL property shall be set by the 5GMSu Application Provider to the base URL that is to be used by the 5GMSu AS to upload media segments and presentation manifests to the 5GMSu Application Provider at reference point M2u.
+- The EgestConfiguration.baseURL property shall be set by the 5GMSu Application Provider to the base URL that is to be used by the 5GMSu AS to upload media segments and presentation manifests to the 5GMSu Application Provider at reference point M2u or to an upstream 5GMSu AS at reference point M10u.

 If the 5GMSu Application Provider has provisioned an egest Media Entry Point, and if such document has been contributed to or produced by 5GMSu AS, the 5GMSu AS shall publish this document to the URL formed by the concatenation of EgestConfiguration.baseURL with EgestConfiguration.entryPoint.relativePath, as specified in table 8.9.3.1-1 of TS 26.510 [56].
 This URL may indicate the use of HTTPS [30].